pthomasfournet/nytspellingbeesolver/README.md

 - Words must contain at least 4 letters
 - Words must include the center (required) letter
 - Letters can be used more than once
-- No offensive, obscure, hyphenated, or proper nouns
+- Excludes offensive, obscure, hyphenated, or proper nouns
 - 4-letter words = 1 point
 - Longer words = 1 point per letter
 - Pangrams (use all 7 letters) = word length + 7 bonus points

 ## Confidence Scores

-- **85-90%**: Very common words with good length (account, coconut)
+- **85-90%**: Very common words with optimal length (account, coconut)
-- **75-85%**: Normal words, good patterns (contact, pontoon)
+- **75-85%**: Standard words with normal patterns (contact, pontoon)
 - **65-75%**: Less common but valid English words
 - **55-65%**: Archaic or unusual words (may or may not be accepted)
 - **Below 55%**: Unlikely to be accepted

 ## GPU Acceleration (Optional)

-If CuPy is installed, GPU acceleration is automatically used for:
+If CuPy is installed, GPU acceleration is automatically utilized for:
 - Large dictionary scans
 - Batch filtering operations
-- Optional anagram generation (future)
+- Optional anagram generation (planned feature)

-CPU fallback is automatic if GPU is unavailable.
+CPU fallback is automatic if GPU hardware is unavailable.

 ## Troubleshooting